hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/152_what_have_i_learnt.md

 श्रोत्रियोऽवृजिनोऽकामहतो यो ब्रह्मावित्तमः — "He who is versed in the Vedas, without taint, unhurt by desire, he who is the best of the knowers of Brahman."
-Shrotriya — he who is not only learned in the Shâstras, but who knows their subtle secrets, who has realised their true import in his life.
+Shrotriya — he who is not only learned in the Shāstras, but who knows their subtle secrets, who has realised their true import in his life.
 "Reading merely the various scriptures, they have become only parrots, and not Pandits.
-He indeed has become a Pandit who has gained Prema (Divine Love) by reading even one word of the Shâstras."
+He indeed has become a Pandit who has gained Prema (Divine Love) by reading even one word of the Shāstras."
 Mere book-learned Pandits are of no avail.
 Nowadays, everyone wants to be a Guru; even a poor beggar wants to make a gift of a lakh of rupees!
-Then the Guru must be without a touch of taint, and he must be Akâmahata — unhurt by any desire — he should have no other motive except that of purely doing good to others, he should be an ocean of mercy-without-reason and not impart religious teaching with a view to gaining name or fame, or anything pertaining to selfish interest.
+Then the Guru must be without a touch of taint, and he must be Akāmahata — unhurt by any desire — he should have no other motive except that of purely doing good to others, he should be an ocean of mercy-without-reason and not impart religious teaching with a view to gaining name or fame, or anything pertaining to selfish interest.
 And he